 1. Submission: people create their own entries or nominate someone else

 2. Assessment or judgement by a group of experts or by public voting

-3. Feedback: entry confirmations, entry feedback + results, and winner announcements
+3. Feedback: entry confirmations, entry feedback and results, and winner announcements

-4. Management of the program: collecting + organizing data, communicating with entrants, judges, sponsors and internal teams, and program reporting
+4. Management of the program: collecting and organizing data, communicating with entrants, judges, sponsors and internal teams, and program reporting

 Your program’s success will depend on the nature and goals of your specific program.
 But, there are some common measurements, such as: